wwebeam6508/DemoAndroidAPI_Cordova/README.md

 This Demo API Developed For Xsense Truck

-Received Package Card Data from EDC
+Received Package Data from EDC
 And Received GPS Data